Lance Twitchell

 Lance X̱ʼunei Twitchell (born 1975) is an American scholar, poet, and language revitalization advocate.
 He works as an associate professor of Alaska Native Languages at the University of Alaska Southeast.
 He has written for "Molly of Denali".

 X̱'unei Lance Twitchell was granted tenure in the Department of Humanities, School of Arts & Sciences at the UAS Juneau Campus in 2018.

 He earned a Ph.D. in Hawaiian and indigenous language and culture revitalization from the Ka Haka ʻUla O Keʻelikōlani College of Hawaiian Language at the University of Hawaii at Hilo, an M.F.A. in creative writing from the University of Alaska Fairbanks, and a B.A. in English with a minor in American Indian studies from the University of Minnesota Twin Cities.

 He serves on the state's Alaska Native Language Preservation & Advisory Council, appointed by the governor.

+Early life

+Twitchell is a citizen of the Central Council of the Tlingit & Haida Indian Tribes of Alaska and is of Tlingit, Haida, Yup'ik, and Sámi descent.